-Whether you’re a newer streamer, or someone who has been grinding it out for a while, you have definitely thought about which streaming program to use.
+Whether you’re a newer streamer, or someone who has been grinding it out for a while, you have definitely thought about which streaming software to use.

-OBS Studio has been the king of streaming programs with its easy-to-use interface and open-sourced plugin integration.
-Although having a rough start, Streamlabs OBS has finally stepped into the ring to hold the crown.
+OBS Studio has been the king of broadcasting software with its easy-to-use interface and open-sourced plugin integration.
+Although having a rough start, Streamlabs OBS has finally stepped into the ring for its chance to hold the crown.

-So what should you choose?
-We’re going to break down the pros and cons of each program to help you decide which one is better for you and your streams growth.
+We’re going to break down the differences, and pros and cons of each streaming software to help you decide which one is better for you and your live streaming growth.

 Let’s get started.